-“I downloaded both the clubfoot manual and the cerebral palsy manual,” he says, emphasizing that those two publications have been invaluable to him and his colleagues.
+“I downloaded both the Clubfoot: Ponseti Management book and the Cerebral Palsy: Treatment & Rehabilitation manual,” he says, emphasizing that those two publications have been invaluable to him and his colleagues.
 “It is very useful to have your organization be the helper for our professional staff.”

 In developing nations throughout the world, healthcare professionals often struggle without access to affordable, relevant, up-to-date medical information.
 In Somalia, the challenge is especially difficult because, after two decades of political upheaval, the country’s healthcare system has been severely weakened, and travel to Somalia can be difficult.

 “It’s even worse for us because we don’t have much contact with the international community,” Mohamud says.
 “If we ask people, they say ‘I cannot come to your country.'”

 Helping people like Mohamud is at the heart of Global HELP’s mission – providing free and low-cost healthcare materials to every place on the planet.